-Eviction Lawyers Jacksonville
+Eviction Lawyers Jacksonville, FL

 Although there are many websites and services which promise to file an eviction on your behalf for a very low fee, these services are very limited in what they can do under Florida law.
 They can help you only if the eviction is uncontested.
 They are not run by attorneys and they cannot give you legal advice.
 These services merely help fill out forms on your behalf.
 If any problems develop, such as the tenant disputing your eviction, you will not be able to continue using their services.
 You will have to continue the litigation on your own or pay more money to hire an attorney.